 Classed as a new age treatment, colonic irrigation has its roots in history and in medicine, but for different reasons.
 Enemas have been used for centuries for the treatment of constipation and also are used medically in the treatment of some forms of liver failure by ensuring that the bowel is kept clear to reduce effort on the liver.

-This does not mean that that enemas are "detoxifying" to a normal person.
+This does not mean that those enemas are "detoxifying" to a normal person.

 This is total nonsense, of course.
 But it can be a convincing marketing message to many would-be customers.

-But there is another problem about such new age treatments. they act as a panacea. they are enablers.
+But there is another problem with such new-age treatments. they act as a panacea. they are enablers.
 Panaceas such as this give the impression that the person is doing something healthy, something useful when it comes to getting fit and losing weight and improving their health.

 But all this effort, expense and "treatment" don't actually do anything of genuine benefit.
-They can act as a useful distraction that fulfil the feeling of doing something decent, but actually are a waste of time.
-It creates an illusion, but is effort wasted.
+They can act as a useful distraction that fulfils the feeling of doing something decent, but actually are a waste of time.
+It creates an illusion but is effort wasted.